azizyk/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 - 8-print_diagsums.c - a function that prints the sum of the two diagonals of a square matrix of integers.

 **Advanced Tasks**
+- 100-set_string.c -  a function that sets the value of a pointer to a char.
+- 101-crackme_password - Create a file that contains the password for the crackme2 executable.